lopezhansel/Learning-New-Things/readme.md

 These apps are not done.

 ## Continue-Learning-Js
-Here I attempt to practice avanced concepts or features of Javascipt
+Here I attempt to practice advanced concepts or features of Javascipt

 ## Ionic
 Ionic makes it incredibly easy to build beautiful and interactive mobile apps using HTML5 and AngularJS.